davidpallmann/hashnode-backups/clfe5r53t00030al13zjb5zkn.md

 ### 7\.
 Modernizing in bulk is a force multiplier

 If you have a portfolio of .NET applications, you may be unsure where to start.
 It makes sense to study your portfolio as a whole.
 That will help you define a modernization strategy, identify your top candidates for modernization, and perhaps find some low-hanging fruit for early modernization wins.
 You'll discover repeatable patterns that increase your velocity in updating your applications.
-You can use [AWS Migration Hub Strategy Recommendations](https://aws.amazon.com/migration-hub/features) (MHSR) to analyze your .NET applications, get recomendations, and plan your migration.
+You can use [AWS Migration Hub Strategy Recommendations](https://aws.amazon.com/migration-hub/features) (MHSR) to analyze your .NET applications, get recommendations, and plan your migration.

 ### Call to Action